All posts

 Can I automate invoice reminders for free?

 Yes.
 Wave offers free invoicing with automated reminders.
-If you use Google Workspace, you can build a lightweight system with Google Sheets and a free n8n workflow that sends emails on a schedule.
-The best free option depends on your existing tools.
+If you use Google Workspace, you can build a lightweight system with Google Sheets and a free n8n workflow that sends emails on a schedule. n8n's self-hosted option is free and handles conditional logic, SMS integration, and multi-step sequences that paid tools charge extra for.

 The Bottom Line